 - Grated Parmesan cheese (optional)

-*The sauce will be ready when it’s thick but not dry.
+- The sauce will be ready when it's thick but not dry.
 At this point you can remove the bay leaves, season with salt and pepper and add the heavy cream.
 Mix well, and check if it needs some extra salt, as the cream neutralizes it a bit.
-Do not let it boil.
+Turn off the heat.

 - In the meantime, boil water in a pan.
 Add salt and cook the pasta according to the instructions on the package.
 When it´s ready drain the pasta and mix with the sauce, and serve (you can add some grated Parmesan cheese if desired).